PolymerLabs/arcs/README.md

 --wdio-debug=true`).
 Directly through wdio: `node_modules/.bin/wdio
 --wdio-debug=true shell/test/wdio.conf.js`.

+Webdriver takes screenshots of failures, which are saved to the `./shell/test/errorShots/` directory.
+When running on Travis, the screenshots are uploaded to the `Arcs Webdriver Screenshots` team drive.

 #### Graphical (non-headless)

 It may be easiest to see the problem in a browser window to diagnose it.
 Edit